Do you plan on adding some beach time to your Nice vacation? Then this overview of the best beaches in Nice is exactly what you need.

 Map of all the listed beaches in Nice

-For your convenience, I created this map showing the location of all the Nice beaches mentioned in this list.
+For your convenience, I have created a map showing the locations of all the Nice beaches mentioned in this list.
+Old Town and Carré d’Or are the best places to base yourself in Nice for easy beach access.

 Beach safety